 • Segmented, oval-shaped

-• Carpenter Ants do not eat wood like termites do.
-The wood has no nutritional value to them.
+• Unlike termites, the ants do not actually eat the wood, as the wood has no nutritional value to them.

-• Forage for food such as honeydew (secreted by aphids), juices from ripe fruits, and other insects
+• The ants forage for food such as honeydew (secreted by aphids), juices from ripe fruits, and other insects

 • Indoors, they feed on sweets, meat, cake, grease, and moist kitchen refuse

-• Outdoors, Carpenter Ants live in various wood sources including tree stumps, firewood, or landscaping
+• Outdoors: Carpenter Ants live in various wood sources including tree stumps, firewood, or landscaping (such as mulch)

-• Indoors, they often enter through wood that is damp, wet, or already damaged because of the dampness
+• Indoor: they often enter through wood that is damp, wet, or has previously been damaged because of the dampness

 • Yes.
-The damage they do to the wood in the process of building their nest can weaken the wood and lead to structural failure
+The damage they do to the wood in the process of building their nest can weaken the wood and ultimately lead to a structural failure of that wood.

-• Carpenter Ants require a source of water.
-Eliminate sources of moisture and standing water.
+• The ants require a source of water.
+Eliminating the ants can be as easy as preventing or eliminating sources of moisture and standing water.

 • Keep tree branches and other plants cut back from the house